Vitória da Conquista: Economy

 The major economic activities are commerce, medical services, and coffee growing.
 The city is home to the main campus of Southwest Bahia State University.

 The business atmosphere is energetic and in full blown expansion mode.
 From larger businesses such as Grupo Marinho de Andrade (Teiú and Revani), Coca-Cola, Dilly Calçados (shoes), Umbro, BahiaFarma and Café Maratá, to the smallest cottage industries, the area continues to attract strong interest.
 The best place for holding events in the city is the Miraflores Arena.

 The entrepreneurial Ymborés Industrial Park (Centro Industrial dos Ymborés) lies on the outskirts of the city along with industries such as ceramics, granite/marble, shoes, toilet valves, cleaning products, bedding, and many others.
 Micro industries produce safes, candles, clothing, packaging, and hundreds of other products for local consumption and export.

 As a business center, Vitoria da Conquista serves the entire southwestern region of the state of Bahia and the northern part of the state of Minas Gerais.

-Transport
+Transportation

 Vitória da Conquista is served by Glauber Rocha Airport.
 There is a bus terminal with lines that go to all cities in the state and major cities in the country.
+It was named after the Brazilian Film Director Glauber Rocha, who was born in Vitória da Conquista.